 Downward Facing Dog can also be done with a chair as a prop if you have trouble getting up and down from the floor or are taking care of your wrists.
 You would stand facing the seat of a chair (a kitchen table chair would work fine).
 Press your hips back so they are over your ankles into a Downward Facing Dog.
 Press your palms into the seat of the chair and away from your hips, creating length in the spine.

 Bee’s Breath or Brahmari Yoga

 Bee’s breath is the Brahmari yoga routine.
+This is a good yoga for menopause management.
 Come to comfortable seated position.
 Use your first fingers to gently plug your ears.
 Inhale through your nose and as you exhale, hum softly.
 Creating a noise that resembles a bee ‘buzzing’.
 Draw your focus inward, on the sound of your breath.
 Repeat about 5 times.
 The breath should be quite calming and cleansing.